-On 1 April, employees of the Main Department for Combating Organized Crime arrested Aleh Baradzin, a 43-year-old Homel resident.
+On 1 April, employees of the Main Department for Combating Organized Crime and Corruption detained Aleh Baradzin, a 43-year-old Homel resident.
 The reason for his detention was also his sending a video of moving Russian military equipment to an “extremist” Telegram channel.
 A “confessional” video of Baradzin appeared on pro-government Telegram channels.

 Three more people are involved in the criminal case, one of them is a minor.
 Their names and whereabouts are yet to be known.